MrOnlineCoder/sfcg/README.md

 AFAIK, SFML does not plan to switch to modern OpenGL in upcoming release of 3.0.0, and high chances that we will not see SFML 4.0+ for another decade or so 😁.
 This project should not be regarded as contribution to main FML codebase, this is mostly personal-use low-quality code project 😁

+## Installing

+You can either build the library using CMake and link against it, or just include the source code in your project.

 ## How to use

 **Most of APIs from SFML have 1-1 mapping, just change the namespace from `sf::` to `sfcg::`.**

 Please note, not all classes or definitions were re-implemented, some SFML classes are completely good or independent of OpenGL context version, like `sf::Vertex` or `sf::Vector2f`.
 Therefore, they are not included in this library and `sfcg` is still dependent on `sfml-graphics`, so do not forget to link against it.

-1. Add the library to your project (for now it has to be built manually, will be fixed later)
+1. Add the library to your project
 2. Include the header file: `#include <sfcg/SFCG.hpp>`, which will include all the necessary headers (or include them separately)
 3. Create a RenderWindow with context settings, that will enable OpenGL Core profile, for example like this: